The Best and Worst Foods for Acid Reflux

 - Grapefruit and orange – The high acidity of citrus fruits relaxes the esophagus sphincter and worsens symptoms.

 - Tomatoes – Also avoid marinara sauce, ketchup and tomato soup – they’re all naturally high in acid.

-- Alcohol –This has a double whammy effect: alcohol automatically relaxes the sphincter valve but it also stimulates the production of acid in the stomach.
+- Alcohol –This has a double whammy effect.
+Alcohol relaxes the sphincter valve but it also stimulates acid production in the stomach.

 - Fried foods – These are some of the worst foods for reflux.
 Skip the french fries, onion rings and fried chicken — cook on the grill or in the oven at home.